drupol/issue2md/README.md

 # issue2md

-A CLI and web tool to convert GitHub issues into Markdown format.
+A CLI and web tool to convert GitHub issues or discussions into Markdown format.

 [中文文档](./README-zh.md)